Inspirational quotes are everywhere these days.

 Step 1: Find a piece of paper.

 Step 2: Find a pen.
-Tony and I are crazy people who like the feel of “old-school” fountain pens.
+Colin and I are crazy people who like the feel of “old-school” fountain pens.
 But really, a common ballpoint pen is just perfect.

 Step 3: Read the passage out loud to yourself once through.